 Long term house sitting is a great way to find out if a country, region, or city is right for you.
-Many people chose to do a long term pet sit somewhere before they rent or buy a place.
+Many people chose to do a long term per sit somewhere, before they rent or buy a place.

 We also love the idea of long term house sitting in order to really dig into a destination and get to know the place really well!

-Trusted Housesitters also has a tag for long term sits and you can find these assignments here.
+Trusted Housesitters also has a tag for long term sits and you can find those assignments here.

 Before you travel to Europe

 Make sure that you’re ready to travel to Europe in advance.
-If you’re a citizen of an EU country, that should be perfectly OK.
+If you’re a citizen of a EU country, that should be perfectly OK.

 If you’re not a European citizen, first check if you need to get a Schengen Visa and think about the possible time restrictions.
 As a non-EU citizen, you’re allowed to travel in Europe for 3 months within a 6 month period, so beware of ultra long term house sitting jobs.

-Our favorite platform is Trusted Housesitters because they are just the very best platform.
+Our favourite platform is Trusted Housesitters because they are just the very best platform.
 It works well and they take care of their clients very well.

 Let us know if you tried pet sitting and how your first assignment went!